Skip To Main Content

 UConn equivalent course CHIN 1114: Intermediate Chinese II (4 credits)

-LCH956 AP CHINESE LANGUAGE & CULTURE (A)
+LCH956 AP/UCONN CHINESE LANGUAGE & CULTURE

 Students further develop language proficiencies in listening, speaking, reading, and writing Chinese while learning about the culture.
 Students use and study materials and participate in activities adapted from authentic sources to support linguistic and cultural goals.
 Prerequisite: LCH856 and/or permission of teacher (full year – 1 credit) 11 & 12.